thomaspeugeot/gong/README.md

 npm install -g @angular/cli
 ```

-## Description
+## Description of a gong application

-Gong is a programming langage that is a subset of the go langage.

-A set of go `foo/go/models` go package written following the *gong* langage constraints can be compiled by the `gongc` compiler into a stack of integrated component in go for the backend and angular for the front end.
+A go package (for instance `<path>/go/models` ) written following the `gong` langage constraints can be compiled by the `gongc` compiler into a stack of integrated components:
+- a set of `go` packages for the backend
+- an `angular` library for the front end.

-This stack can be packaged ino a reusable gong library to be used in another full stack developpemnent (an example is provided).
+This stack can be packaged into a reusable `gong` library to be used in another full stack developpemnent (a *bookstore* example is provided in the repository).

-- a `foo/go/orm` package, leveraging gorm, the fantastic go ORM, for the persistance into GORM supported database (sqlite3 in memory, sqlite3 file, postgres, ...)
+- a `<path>/go/orm` package, leveraging gorm, the fantastic go ORM, for the persistance into GORM supported database (sqlite3 in memory, sqlite3 file, postgres, ...)
-- a `foo/go/controllers` package, leveraging the gin framework, an HTTP web framework written in Go (Golang)
+- a `<path>/go/controllers` package, leveraging the gin framework, an HTTP web framework written in Go (Golang)
-- a `foo/go/controllers/foo.yaml` open api 2.0 interface definition (thks to go-swagger), it provides a RESTful interface for  developing and consuming an API of the gong package
+- a `<path>/go/controllers/<path>.yaml` open api 2.0 interface definition (thks to go-swagger), it provides a RESTful interface for  developing and consuming an API of the gong package

-- a `foo/ng/projects/foo` angular service library for accessing gong object with some an angular material library with commonly used material components: table, editor, presentation, splitter presentation, arborescence presentation
+- a `<path>/ng/projects/<path>` angular service library for accessing gong object with some an angular material library with commonly used material components: table, editor, presentation, splitter presentation, arborescence presentation

 if a gong variable data is created on the backend, a constraint is to register all instances on a store.